Carlo Nason expo – Triennale Milan 2015

 Manufacturer: AV Mazzega, Murano Italy.

 Other versions: This AV Mazzega orange flower pendant lamp exists in many varieties.
 Bigger and smaller lamps were made, all in different colours.
+Also made with several E14 light bulbs.
 All these lamps were hand made and therefore all unique with a little difference in height and width.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 Today the company is named Mazzega 1946.

 Designers that worked for AV Mazzega – Mazzega 1946 are among others: Carlo Nason, Aldo Nason, Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.

 Born in Murano in 1935 he grew up in one of the oldest families of Murano glass makers where experts introduced him to the most refined techniques.
 In the 60s he worked for the family glass works Nason & C.

 He quickly started to collaborate with other glass workshops, with special attention for modern design and achieving a combination of technique and craftsmanship which characterizes all his projects.
 Carlo has always shown an attitude for innovation without losing his tradition.